mwongeraE/R.website/README.md

 # R.website
-A simple static website using HTML and CSS
+A simple static website template using HTML and CSS